Image

 Location: West Los Angeles

-Possibly the largest book festival in the nation, this two-day extravaganza of authors (more than 400), exhibitors (more than 300), 100 panels and conversations, six outdoor stages with continuous entertainment, two large children’s areas and nearly 130,000 happy attendees is fabulous.
-Attend if you can.
+Possibly the largest book festival in the nation, this two-day extravaganza of authors (more than 400), 300 exhibitors, 100 panels and conversations, six outdoor stages with continuous entertainment, two large children’s areas and nearly 130,000 happy attendees is fabulous.

 Orange County Children’s Book Festival